-Modern Slavery Statement for Financial Year Ended 30.09.17
+Modern Slavery Statement for Financial Year Ended 3.10.20

-Willerby is the UK’s leading manufacturer of static holiday homes, manufacturing only in the UK, selling and distributing the homes mainly in the UK through a number of dealers and directly to holiday parks.
+Willerby is the UK’s leading manufacturer of static holiday homes and luxury lodges and more recently started to manufacture residential park homes.
+We manufacture in the UK at two sites in Hull, selling and distributing the homes mainly in the UK through our own Show Grounds, a number of dealers and directly to holiday parks and residential parks.
 Most components are bought directly from UK suppliers with who we have a long relationship although some are sourced from overseas, mainly from Europe.
 New suppliers are engaged when circumstances merit and subject to appropriate due diligence.

 We have a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
-These include:

-- Willerby has a written Anti-Slavery and Human Trafficking Policy which sets out the organisation’s stance on modern slavery and explains how employees who identify any instances of this can report the same.
+2. Willerby has a written Anti-Slavery and Human Trafficking Policy which sets out the organisation’s stance on modern slavery and explains how employees who identify any instances of this can report the same.
 It also explains the manner in which we behave as an organisation and how we expect our employees to behave.

-In common with many manufacturers Willerby has a number of long established suppliers and a number of preferred suppliers Willerby intends to conduct proportionate due diligence on suppliers before allowing them to supply and/or become a preferred supplier.
-This due diligence includes:
+In common with many manufacturers Willerby has a number of long-established suppliers and a number of preferred suppliers.
+Willerby continues to conduct proportionate due diligence on suppliers before allowing them to supply and/or become a preferred supplier.